This manual gives you a walk-through on how to use the GenerateMD command line tool for fingerprint and descriptor generation:

 Different descriptor types require different parametrization.
 The actual parameter settings are defined in external text (XML) files.
 One such file corresponds to one descriptor type.

 Since there are only three parameters that determine the chemical (topological) fingerprint, the corresponding configuration file is very simple.
-Two sections are related to the generation of fingerprints,
+Two sections are related to the generation of fingerprints, <StandardizerConfiguration> and <Parameters>.
+This latter can have three attributes, Length, BondCount, BitCount.

 The values above are the default settings.